A mixed-signal analogue front-end for brain-implantable neural interfaces using a digital fixed-point IIR filter and bulk offset cancellation: AFE Architecture

 \subsection{Low Noise Amplifier}

-The technology supports a 1.2\,V power supply, so a conventional LNA topology was selected to maximise the available dynamic range.
+The technology supports a 1.2\,V power supply, so a conventional fully differential current mirror LNA topology was selected to maximise the available dynamic range.
 With the BP set at half the supply voltage, the differential input pair always operates at an appropriate DC bias level.
 The common-mode feedback (CMFB) amplifier reference voltage is also set to BP, ensuring proper biasing throughout the signal path.

-The LNA performance in both low-power and high-power modes when driving a DFVF and an additional load of 10\,m$\Omega$ and 300\,fF are shown in Tab.~\ref{tabla_lp_mode} and Tab.~\ref{tabla_hp_mode} respectively.
-The increased current consumption during offset cancellation arises from the need to drive the LNA bulk terminals through the DFVF output devices.
-Because the g\textsubscript{mb} of the input PMOS transistors is lower than their g\textsubscript{m}, noise at the DFVF output is amplified when referred to the LNA input.
-To reduce this noise to acceptable levels, the LNA bias current is temporarily increased during offset cancellation.

-To adjust the bulk voltage of the differential input pair for offset cancellation, it was determined that compensating 1\,mV of input-referred offset requires applying approximately 2.56\,mV to the bulk terminals.
+Tab.~\ref{tabla_lp_mode} and Tab.~\ref{tabla_hp_mode} report LP and HP performance when driving a DFVF and an additional conservative load of 10\,m$\Omega$ and 300\,fF.
+The increased HP current arises from driving the LNA bulk terminals through the DFVF output devices.
+Because the g\textsubscript{mb} of the input PMOS transistors is lower than their g\textsubscript{m}, noise at the DFVF output has significant impact when referred to the LNA input.
+To reduce this noise to acceptable levels, the LNA bias current is increased during offset cancellation.
+Analysis showed that 1\,mV of input offset can be compensated by applying approximately 2.56\,mV to the bulk terminals of the differential input pair.
 This relationship remains approximately linear over the intended offset-cancellation range.